Count Dracula in popular culture: Live-action films

+It is rumored that an early Russian film adaptation of Bram Stoker's Dracula was theatrically released in 1920.
+The existence of this film adaptation is disputed, as there exists very little information or proof of its existence.
+The earliest provable source for it is the June, 1963 edition of Famous Monsters of Filmland, where it is written "Eric Jason, specialist in stage monsters, once told me he was sure there'd been a Russian version of DRACULA".
+An early adaptation of Dracula is the Hungarian silent movie Dracula's Death; directed by Karoly Lajthay.
+The film allegedly premiered in 1921, though this has been questioned by some scholars who instead list 1923 as the earliest verifiable release date.
+The film is currently considered lost in its entirety.

-Director F.W.
-Murnau made an adaptation of Dracula with Nosferatu (1922).
+Director F. W. Murnau made an adaptation of Dracula with Nosferatu (1922).
 Newman declared that this adaptation as "the only screen adaptation of Dracula to be primarily interested in horror, from the character's rat-like features and thin body, the film was, even more so than The Cabinet of Dr. Caligari, "a template for the horror film."

 In June 1930, Universal Studios officially purchased the rights to both the play and the novel Dracula.
-Dracula premiered on February 12, 1931, at the Roxy Theatre in New York again with Lugosi in the title role.
+Dracula premiered on 12 February 1931 at the Roxy Theatre in New York again with Lugosi in the title role.
 Contemporary critical response to Dracula was described by Tom Weaver, Michael Brunas and John Brunas, the authors of the book Universal Horrors, as "uniformly positive, some even laudatory" and as "one of the best received critically of any of the Universal horror pictures."
 Film historians have differed on what films belong to the series.
 Ken Hanke wrote in A Critical Guide to Horror Film Series that Universal produced only three films (Dracula, Dracula's Daughter, and Son of Dracula) that "can properly be called part of a loosely grouped Dracula series" though Son of Dracula is really a distant cousin and that the films where Dracula makes "token appearances" were more incorporated into the Frankenstein series.
 Gary D. Rhodes wrote in his book Tod Browning's Dracula that Universal had produced five films in their classic era whose plotlines assume the audience would be familiar with the Count Dracula character from either viewing or being aware of the 1931 film.
 Rhodes noted that the later films that include Dracula such as The House of Frankenstein and House of Dracula have the character portrayed differently, as a Southern gentleman with a moustache with only limited appearances in the films, such as his character only appearing for 15 minutes in The House of Frankenstein.
 In the 1940s and 1950s, Dracula usually appeared as a supporting character in a handful of films.